-The first question of the survey was to identify the reasons for why agriculture/horticulture science or supporting programmes like Agribusiness in schools were set up.
+The first question of the survey was to identify the reasons for why agriculture/horticulture science or supporting programmes like Agribusiness in schools were set up in the 18 schools that responded to the survey.

 Whilst a third of schools already had the programme set up when the respondents started at the school, it is pleasing to see that nearly 30% of the schools have set up the programme due to the students requesting the course/programme to be offered.